John Chisholm (soldier): Mary's fireworks

-Adversity
+Adversity and the Marian Civil War

 In September 1567 Chisholm brought cannon from Edinburgh Castle to besiege Dunbar Castle which was held by the retainers of the Earl of Bothwell.
 He also dismounted cannons on Inchkeith island and brought them to Leith, and then to Edinburgh Castle.
 He transported artillery to Glasgow for use at the battle of Langside.

 He was appointed Prefect and "Second Person" of the royal artillery of Scotland (S. D. N. Regis Machinarii Bellitarii Prefecti) on 23 August 1569, during the Regency of the James Stewart, Earl of Moray.
 In 1570, Chisholm joined William Kirkcaldy of Grange in the garrison of Edinburgh Castle that remained loyal to Mary, Queen of Scots.
 During the following 'Lang Siege' of the Castle and Marian civil war, Chisholm travelled abroad seeking support and supplies.
 In February 1571 he was in London and wrote about ongoing peace negotiations, hoping that Elizabeth I of England would act to restore Mary to the Scottish throne.
-He hoped that the frustrating talks would be concluded soon; "I hoip seurlie within sax ouilkis (six weeks), we salbe at our wittis end and sooner."
+He hoped that the frustrating talks would be concluded soon; "I hoip seurlie within sax ouilkis (six weeks), we salbe at our wittis end and sooner".

 Chisholm visited Mary at Sheffield Castle, and took letters to France in April, borrowing £3 from John Lesley, Bishop of Ross.
 The Bishop kept a note of Chisholm's movements; he returned to Scotland from Dieppe in June 1571, carrying money sent by the exiled Bishop of Glasgow, cannonballs of four different calibres and pikes.
 These supplies were obtained from Charles IX of France.
 Chisholm and his ship were captured at North Queensferry in July by Patrick, Lord Lindsay, but he managed to pass some of the money to Mary's supporters.
 It was thought he had intended to take Tantallon Castle, linking up with Mary's supporters who unsuccessfully attacked the castle on 2 July 1571.

 Chisholm was allowed to return to France and joined the Bishop of Glasgow.
 In March 1573 William Maitland of Lethington thought his adversaries had discovered the key to the cipher code he used in his letters when James Kirkcaldy was captured.
 He used John Chisholm's code in a letter to the Bishop.
 Agents of the English Secretary of State, William Cecil, intercepted and easily decoded this letter.
 John wrote to Mary, Queen of Scots from Paris in August 1575.
 He asked that he might come to England and serve in her household with his wife, and concluded his letter with his hopes of Mary's "suddane" delivery from her troubles.